Derkino/Rappelz-Fetcher/README.md

    ```

 6. Check the console to be sure the API is running

+7. To make some test with your website, you must install a Apache server, else, CORS may deny query to the API

 ## If you have any question, feel free to ask.